-1 SEC.
-25. Section 29761 of the Public Resources Code is 2 repealed.
-3

-29761.
-The Director of the Office of Planning and Research shall submit comments and recommendations on the resource management plan for the commission's consideration, prior to the plan's adoption.

 - SEC.
-26. Section 29761 is added to the Public Resources Code, 7 8 to read: - 29761.
-The commission shall adopt, by a majority vote, the resources management plan and each plan update after at least three public hearings, with at least one hearing held in a community in the north Delta, one in the south Delta, and one in the west Delta. - SEC.
-27. Section 29761.5 of the Public Resources Code is repealed. - 15 29761.5.
-Not later than January 7, 1995, the commission shall 16 transmit copies of the resource management plan to the Governor.
-Copies of the resource management plan shall be made available.
-18 upon request, to Members of the Legislature. - SEC.
+25. Section 29761 of the Public Resources Code is repealed. - 29761.
+The Director of the Office of Planning and Research shall submit comments and recommendations on the resource management plan for the commission's consideration, prior to the plan's adoption. - SEC.
+26. Section 29761 is added to the Public Resources Code, to read: - 29761.
+The commission shall adopt, by a majority vote, the resources management plan and each plan update after at least three public hearings, with at least one hearing held in a community in the north Delta, one in the south Delta, and one in the west Delta. - 17 SEC.
+27. Section 29761.5 of the Public Resources Code is repealed. - 29761.5.
+Not later than January 7, 1995, the commission shall transmit copies of the resource management plan to the Governor.
+Copies of the resource management plan shall be made available, upon request, to Members of the Legislature. - SEC.
 28. Section 29761.5 is added to the Public Resources Code, to read: - 29761.5. (a) The commission shall update the resources management plan every five years on or before December 31 in years ending in six or one. - (b) The commission shall transmit copies of the resources management plan and its revisions to the Governor, Legislature, and Delta Stewardship Council within 60 days of adoption or revision.
 The Delta Stewardship Council shall review the resources management plan for consistency with the Delta Plan and approve the resources management plan.
-The approved resources management plan shall be implemented by the Delta Protection Commission. - 32 SEC.
-29. Section 29762 of the Public Resources Code is 33 repealed. - 29762.
-The commission shall adopt, by a majority vote of the membership of the commission, the resource management plan after at least three public hearings, with at least one hearing held in a city in the north delta, the south delta, and the west delta. - 38 SEC.
-30. Section 29763 of the Public Resources Code is 39 repealed.
+The approved resources management plan shall be implemented by the Delta Protection Commission. - 36 SEC.
+29. Section 29761.6 is added to the Public Resources 37 Code, to read: - 38 29761.6. (a) The commission shall develop, for consideration 39 and incorporation in the Delta Plan by the council, a proposal to 40 protect, enhance, and sustain the unique and enduring cultural,